IBM-Bluemix-Docs/third-party/software-get-start.md

 You, or a member of your team, uses the test environment to validate that the software is ready to be published in the {{site.data.keyword.cloud_notm}} catalog.
 It includes a private catalog that's used to add your software from an external repository or file upload during the testing and validation phase.

 1. In the console, click **Create** in the "Create your test environment" section on the Before you begin page.
 2. Enter the name of your private catalog, and click **Create**.
-The private catalog and its contents will be visible only to the users you choose.
+The private catalog and its contents are visible only to the users you choose.

 ## Set up access for your team
 {: #sw-team-access}